jjdlabee/InternshipPlatformAssignment/readme.md

 # Recent Changes

-- Added documentation for commands
+- Added controllers for creating models, getting models by id, detting all models

+- Implemented newly defined controllers in wsgi.py

 # Next Tasks:

+- Define every other controller needed

 - Finalise sample data and add documentation for it (in readme) so that it is easy to understand what entries already exist and how they relate to one another